Understanding Atlantic Shark Fishing

 Some permits allow fishermen to keep a limited number of non-prohibited sharks caught while fishing for something else.
 All prohibited species must be released immediately, and fishermen are encouraged to release any shark they cannot easily identify.

-No. U.S. Atlantic fishermen have been banned from shark finning—the practice of removing only the fins and dumping the rest of the shark’s body at sea—since 1993.
-The Shark Finning Prohibition Act of 2000 and Shark Conservation Act of 2010 further prohibits any vessel in the U.S. Exclusive Economic Zone from shark finning.
+Yes.
+U.S. Atlantic fishermen have been banned from shark finning—the practice of removing only the fins and dumping the rest of the shark’s body at sea—since 1993.
+The Shark Finning Prohibition Act of 2000 and Shark Conservation Act of 2010 further prohibit any vessel in the U.S. Exclusive Economic Zone from shark finning.
 All sharks, with the exception of smooth dogfish under certain circumstances, must be brought to shore with their fins naturally attached.
+That means the shark fin must be attached to the corresponding shark carcass through some portion of uncut skin.

-It is also illegal to have a fin aboard a fishing vessel unless it is naturally attached.
+It is also illegal to have a fin on board a fishing vessel unless it is naturally attached.

 Have management measures led to population increases?